kazurayam/KS_SendRequestWithRetryKeyword/docs/index.md

 In the real world, some Katalon users developed WebService testing projects which make repetitive calls to `WS.sendRequest` keyword.
 For example, one has a project that makes 200 hundreds times of call to `WS.sendRequest`.

 It is often the case that the AUT (Application Under Test) is still being developed so that is not robust enough.
 The AUT may respond with STATUS=500 rather often.
 The problem is, as soon as the AUT respond an error, the test scirpt that uses `WS.sendRequest` keyword stops.
 If an error occured at the 100th request, the 101th and following requests would never be carried out.
-Therefore the productivity of WebService testers using Katalon Studio would get down due to the fragility of the built-in keyword.
+The productivity of WebService testers using Katalon Studio would go down.

 ![01 03 repeat using builtin keyword](https://kazurayam.github.io/KS_modify_SendRequestKeyword_with_retry/images/01_03_repeat_using_builtin_keyword.png)